laur89/docker-seafile/README.md

 Assumes accessible mysql/maria db is already installed.

-Log in to the machine hosting the database and create the user & databases:
+Log in to the docker/machine hosting the database and create the user & databases:
 (from https://github.com/foxel/seafile-docker/blob/master/scripts/setup.sh)

 ```